Key takeways

 The time it takes to become a property manager will depend on the state requirements.
 Many licenses require numerous hours of coursework to obtain.
 Additionally, some states require job experience within a certain timeframe of the application.

-So, check your state’s requirements on how to be a property manager.
+So, check your state’s requirements for being a property manager.
 Only then can you estimate how long the process will take.

 Checklist to get started

-Starting the process of becoming a property manager can be overwhelming, but many resources are available to help you along the way.
+Becoming a property manager can be overwhelming, but many resources are available to help you.

 Use this checklist to start your property management career:

-- Complete coursework: At the minimum, a property manager position will require a high school diploma or GED.
+3. Complete coursework: At the minimum, a property manager position will require a high school diploma or GED.
 If you wish to pursue higher positions or higher pay, a bachelor’s degree is required.
-Lastly, you’ll need to take any specified courses the state outlines in its requirements.
+Lastly, you’ll need to take any courses the state outlines in its requirements.

-- Pass the exams: Depending on the state, you’ll be required to pass one or multiple exams for the license after all coursework is completed.
+4. Pass the exams: Depending on the state, you’ll be required to pass one or multiple license exams after completing all coursework.

-- Purchase insurance: In many states, property managers are required to hold an insurance policy.
+5. Purchase insurance: In many states, property managers must hold an insurance policy.
 Refer to the state’s requirements before paying fees and submitting the application.